w3c/wai-curricula/content/content-author/labels-and-instructions.md

 Students should be able to:

-* explain how people with disabilities rely on clear and meaningful instructions to understand and interact with content
+* explain how people with disabilities rely on clear and meaningful labels and instructions to understand and interact with web pages and applications
+* provide clear and meaningful textual and visual labels for controls that help users understand their purpose
 * provide textual and visual instructions that describe the overall purpose and intent of the content
-* create content with textual instructions that help understand the visual content, for example using text alternatives to communicate the information contained in an image
-* create content with visual instructions that help understand the textual content, for example using diagrams to explain multi-step processes communicated through text
 * provide instructions about the current step and about the total number of steps in a multi-step process
 * provide clear instructions when collecting user input, including:
   * expected input types and formats
   * error messages and suggestions for correction when possible
-* identify related requirements for designers and developers to make instructions perceivable both visually and non-visually
+* identify related requirements for designers and developers to make labels and instructions perceivable both visually and non-visually

 {% include excol.html type="all" %}